Kialo requires cookies to work correctly.

 This is an argument from paranoia.
 It assumes we would grant AI rights completely and unthinkingly.

 An AI cannot go rogue or become sentient without humans' permission (explicit or covert).
-They only process the information that we give them and can only make conclusions based off of that.
+They only process the information that humans give them and can only draw conclusions based on that.
 A rogue AI is purely fictitious unless one attempts to create a simulation of what one might act like.

 Granting fundamental rights to humans doesn't stop us from fighting each other, even in the absence of a readily apparent threat.